snapp-incubator/snappcloud-status-backend/README.md

 # SnappCloud Status Backend

+This project aims to provide the backend for `snappcloud-status-frontend` application to observer applications healthness in SnappCloud.

 ## Deployment

 We normally deploy our production applications via `argoCD` and staging applications via `helm chart` as described below.